inotia00/ReVanced_Extended/README.md

 The purpose of this repository is to help you report any issues you encounter and submit new suggestions.

 Before writing an issue, first check if the same issue has been reported before.

-Also, issues will be closed if template is ignored.
+Issues will be closed if the form is not filled out properly.
 ___
 ## How to report?

-Head over to the [Issues Page](https://github.com/inotia00/ReVanced_Extended/issues/new/choose), Choose a label, and fill it out according to the form.
+Head over to the [Issues Page](https://github.com/inotia00/ReVanced_Extended/issues/new/choose), choose a label, and fill it out according to the form.
 ___
 ## Have a RVX Builder issue?

 Head over to the [RVX Builder Issues Page](https://github.com/inotia00/rvx-builder/issues)
+___
+## New to ReVanced Extended?

+Head over to the [documentation](https://github.com/inotia00/revanced-documentation#readme) to learn how to build ReVanced Extended apps!
 ___
 <p align="left">
     <a href="https://github.com/inotia00/revanced-documentation/wiki">